-Olympus E-M10 II versus Pentax K-70
+Olympus E-M10 II vs Pentax K-70

-The Olympus OM-D E-M10 Mark II and the Pentax K-70 are two digital cameras that were officially introduced, respectively, in August 2015 and June 2016.
+The Olympus OM-D E-M10 Mark II and the Pentax K-70 are two digital cameras that were announced, respectively, in August 2015 and June 2016.
 The E-M10 II is a mirrorless interchangeable lens camera, while the K-70 is a DSLR.
 The cameras are based on a Four Thirds (E-M10 II) and an APS-C (K-70) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Pentax provides 24 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Pentax provides 24 MP.